I came across the Nethinim while reading Ezra 2:43 to 58. It contains the names of the temple servants who returned to Jerusalem.

 43 The Nethinims: the children of Ziha, the children of Hasupha, the children of Tabbaoth, 44 The children of Keros, the children of Siaha, the children of Padon, 45 The children of Lebanah, the children of Hagabah, the children of Akkub, 46 The children of Hagab, the children of Shalmai, the children of Hanan, 47 The children of Giddel, the children of Gahar, the children of Reaiah, 48 The children of Rezin, the children of Nekoda, the children of Gazzam, 49 The children of Uzza, the children of Paseah, the children of Besai, 50 The children of Asnah, the children of Mehunim, the children of Nephusim, 51 The children of Bakbuk, the children of Hakupha, the children of Harhur, 52 The children of Bazluth, the children of Mehida, the children of Harsha, 53 The children of Barkos, the children of Sisera, the children of Thamah, 54 The children of Neziah, the children of Hatipha.
 55 The children of Solomon’s servants: the children of Sotai, the children of Sophereth, the children of Peruda, 56 The children of Jaalah, the children of Darkon, the children of Giddel, 57 The children of Shephatiah, the children of Hattil, the children of Pochereth of Zebaim, the children of Ami.
 58 All the Nethinims, and the children of Solomon’s servants, were three hundred ninety and two.Ezra 2:43-58

-This is interesting especially after I attended our Rock Kidz Annual Servers Gathering.
-This is a gathering for all the people who volunteer in Rock Kidz, New Creation Church’s Children’s Ministry.
-From the logistics, security, registration and dismissal, teachers, impacters to administrators.
+I served in Rock Kidz, the New Creation Church’s Children’s Ministry.
+Volunteers include logistics, security, registration and dismissal, teachers, impacters to administrators.

-But Abba God reminded me that He cares about the workers of menial tasks as much as the leaders through this passage in Ezra.
+But Abba God reminded me that He cares about the workers of menial tasks as much as the leaders through this passage about the Nethinims in Ezra.
 God see, remember, and record when we do what we consider small things for God.

 God took time to record the number and movement of these servants and their descendants.
 Historical records usually focus on important people, seldom the servants.
 God is different.
 Thinking of this puts a smile on my face.
 My God is really quite cute.